Accessible and wheelchair friendly days out in the UK

-In 2019 Revitalise – the national charity that creates holidays for disabled people and their carers – contacted UK visitor attractions to find out how they catered for the UK’s 13.3 million disabled people including 800,000 disabled children under the age of 16.
+Revitalise – the national charity that creates holidays for disabled people and their carers – contacted UK visitor attractions to find out how they catered for the UK’s 13.3 million disabled people including 800,000 disabled children under the age of 16.

 They then ranked the cultural attractions based on overall accessibility, whether it was free to visit, concessions for disabled people and carers, the number of disabled toilets, the number of disabled parking spaces, how wheelchair accessible the entrance was, and the number of staff with disability awareness training.